mrciolino/wiki-backup/Events/chasing-thieves-in-allford.md

 The gang finds a mysterious wall of fire and weird paintings that light up with proper activation, but before figuring out the mystery they have to deal with a mimic.

-And then BOOM in from the outside and out of nowhere Krorg re-enters the fray and with a pirate crew with one goal to kill Freedom
+And then BOOM in from the outside and out of nowhere Krorg re-enters the fray and with a pirate crew with one goal to kill Freedom.

 After some introductions and re-introductions Krorg's crew dispel the wall of fire and are ready to move on to the dungeon exit.

+Behind the wall of fire, Spoops obtains an immovable rod and mirror shield.